ariasvargas15/TvMaze/README.md

 - [x] Lists and searches series and its episodes
 - [x] Lists and searches people and the series where they acted
-- [x] Saves, deletes and lists favorite series
+- [x] Saves, deletes and lists alphabetically the favorite series
 - [x] Authentication with PIN and Biometric(fingerprint)